 The entry-level Economy plan starts from $4.49 monthly (on a 3-year contract – it renews at $8.99), and for that outlay you get one website, unlimited bandwidth, 100GB storage, 10 MySQL databases (1GB each) and one MSSQL database (200MB in size).

 There’s also unlimited bandwidth, a free domain (with an annual subscription), and you get a year’s worth of usage of an Office 365 Outlook mailbox thrown in to boot.
 Backup functionality is also an option (that you must pay extra for).

 Step up from that to the Deluxe plan and the limits on websites and storage are lifted so they’re unlimited as well as bandwidth, plus you get 25 MySQL databases and two MSSQL databases.
-This plan starts from $7.99 (renewing at $11.99).
+This plan starts from $7.49/month (renewing at $11.99/month).

-Finally, the Ultimate plan gives you unlimited databases on top of everything else, as well as GoDaddy’s Premium DNS service and an SSL certificate, from $12.99 (renewing at $16.99).
+The Ultimate plan gives you unlimited databases on top of everything else, as well as GoDaddy’s Premium DNS service and an SSL certificate, from $8.49/month (renewing at $16.99/month).